djangopackages/djangopackages/README.rst

 Introduction
 =============

-Django Packages solves the problem in the Django community of being able to easily identify good apps, frameworks, and packages.
-Ever want to know which is the most popular or well supported Django blog, content management system, or api tool?
-Django Packages solves that problem for you!
+Packaginator solves the problem in the Python community of being able to easily identify good apps, frameworks, and packages.
+Ever want to know which is the most popular or well supported Python httplib replacement, web framework, or api tool?
+Packaginator solves that problem for you!

-A Django package is anything that is involved in the Django ecosphere that can be stored on a repository such as Github or Bitbucket.
-If it can be stored in PyPI thats even better!
+It does this by storing information on packages fetched from public APIs provided by PyPI, Github, BitBucket, Launchpad, and SourceForge, and then provides extremely useful comparison tools for them.

 The Site
 --------

-The site is live and functional at http://www.djangopackages.com.
+The most current example is live and functional at http://www.djangopackages.com.

 The Documentation
 -----------------